 For each surface, consider the BMP's in the order listed for that type of surface.
 Use the first BMP that is considered feasible.
 No other On-site Stormwater Management BMP is necessary for that surface.
+If all BMPs in the list are infeasible, then the designer must document the site conditions and infeasibility criteria used to deem each BMP infeasible.

 Feasibility shall be determined by evaluation against:

 - 1. Design criteria, limitations, and infeasibility criteria identified for each BMP in this Manual; and - 2.
-Competing Needs Criteria listed below.
+Competing Needs Criteria listed below. - 3.
+(See also Volume III, Appendix III-D for a summary of infeasibility criteria for all LID BMPs.)